department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### How do I get these benefits?

 You’ll need to apply for benefits.
-[Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).
+[Apply for benefits](/disability-benefits/apply-for-benefits/).

 [Learn more about service in Southwest Asia](http://www.publichealth.va.gov/exposures/gulfwar/military-service.asp).

 ### What's included in the Southwest Asia theater of military operations?
 - Iraq, Kuwait, Saudi Arabia
 - The neutral zone between Iraq and Saudi Arabia
-- Bahrain, Qatar, and The United Arab Emirates (U.A.E.)
+- Bahrain, Qatar, and the United Arab Emirates (U.A.E.)
 - Oman
-- Gulf of Aden and Gulf of Oman
+- The Gulf of Aden and the Gulf of Oman
-- Waters of the Persian Gulf, the Arabian Sea, and the Red Sea
+- The waters of the Persian Gulf, the Arabian Sea, and the Red Sea
 - The airspace above these locations